gisma-courses/LV-uav-workflow/morea/home.md

   * [Experiences](/LV-uav-workflow/experiences) - exercises & tutorials to practically master the learning goals.
   * [Assessments](/LV-uav-workflow/assessments) - self assessment to get an idea how you perform.

 The `labels` are intended to provide a quick overview of the content and meaning of the individual units within a module.
 The `mandatory` units are the minimum requirements for the course.
-The other resources are mainly used for internal differentiation in case of higher interest and as a starting point for independent deepening.
+The `recommended` should be taken into account and the other resources are mainly used for internal differentiation in case of higher interest and as a starting point for independent deepening.

 ## Instructor